-Whichever free option you choose, even if it’s not on our list, be sure to do your homework about a platform’s security, privacy, and technology features.
+Whichever free option you choose, even if it’s not on our list, be sure to do your homework about a platform’s security, privacy, and technology features such as file size limits and support for multiple file types.
 Free web hosting plans can be notorious for cutting corners in these departments, sacrificing both your personal information and your data’s integrity and safety.

 Which Cloud Service is the Most Secure?

 As the big titans of the file hosting space, Google Drive and Dropbox have seen more than their fair share of attacks — and even breaches.
-While concerns with those platforms are certainly not unfounded, we still have no trouble recommending them for the vast majority of users with basic needs.
-For businesses and those with more sensitive information, look into HIPAA- or PCI-compliant solutions, as well as zero-knowledge platforms like MEGA.
+While concerns with those platforms are certainly not unfounded, we still have no trouble recommending them to the vast majority of users with basic needs.
+For businesses and those with more sensitive information, look into HIPAA- or PCI-compliant solutions, as well as zero-knowledge platforms such as MEGA.